Pluteus cervinus Fawn Pluteus Shipley Country Park,

 cm, concolours with cap and gills.
 In small groups in leaf litter

 under broad-leaved trees.
-Awaiting identification
+Not identified

 Coprinus xanthotrix (young) The Willows, Beeston, Nottinghamshire